sam-hilliard/SmortMirror/README.md

 buy a monitor, raspberry pi or equivalent inexpensive computer, and one-way glass, which would add up to a much lower cost than the leading smart mirror brands.

+## Structure
+There are two main parts to this program:
+    1. Frontend/GUI
+        - Displays information to user along with a greeting.
+    2. Backend
+        - Makes API requests and scrapes webpages to deliver information to be used in the GUI

+The Backend, while working independently of the GUI, is used by the GUI to deliver specified information that will then be displayed on screen.
+This seperation not only allows for ease of development, but also allows for customizability as the user can pick and choose what should be displayed as well as choose to add their own.

 ## Usage
 Since the code is written solely in python, the user can run this project by running `main.py` with python